Which countries have banned travel from the UK? Full list

 Austria

-A flight ban on all flights from the UK is being imposed from midnight, Tuesday 22 December.
+A flight ban on all flights from the UK is being imposed from midnight, Tuesday 22 December until 1 January.

 Belgium

-From 00.01 on 21 December 2020, Belgium will close the border between the UK and Belgium for at least 24 hours.
+From 00.01 on 21 December 2020, Belgium initially closed the border between the UK and Belgium for 24 hours.
+The Belgian Government has now extended the suspension of passenger travel from the UK for a further 24 hours until 23.59 on 22 December.

 Bulgaria